by Branden Haynes

 But then something happened in 2008.
 Vinyl took a sharp rise and sales nearly doubled from the previous year to 1.9 million.
 The tallies have gone up each year since.
 Granted, the vinyl market is still smaller than CD’s, digital, and streaming.
 Records only accounted for 2% of all album sales last year.
 No one expects it to regain dominance.
 But it is more than a fad and this trend is not going away anytime soon.

 So let’s be clear.
 Vinyl never died or went away, it just became underground.
 The “diehard fans” have always supported it.
 But about seven years ago, the Millennials started buying vinyl.
 No doubt, influenced by their parent’s album collections or perhaps they were revolting against their generations’ embrace of all things “internet related”.
 These hipsters came to the realization that records sounded better.
+There are now more and more places that cater to vinyl, for instance, someplace like VDC Group, where you can get vinyl records and also help manufacturer vinyl records.

 The ability to physically interact with your sound and identify yourself as a “real music fan” is a major factor in the resurgence of vinyl.
 People are dusting down their turntables from the attic and rediscovering the “warm sound”.
 Older generations and new are now bridging the gap as they shop side by side for long forgotten classics.
 It’s really no mystery why “Generation-X” or the “Baby Boomers” have rediscovered this format.
 Things tend to move in 20 year cycles and as nostalgia sets in, records have become a way to reclaim the music and memories of your youth.
 But the most interesting part of this story is the large group of teenagers who have fallen in love with vinyl, despite growing up knowing only digital music.